jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The difference with Techvolution is, we expect ourselves, and each other, to behave more responsibly.
 More importantly, we demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 Old philosophies, Protestant/Catholic, Right/Left among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism helps bring new peoples into Western culture, while giving a helping hand to those already inside.
-The practicality and steady hand of Conservatives helps insure our society keeps working.
+The practicality and steady hand of Conservatives helps insure our society keeps working and doesn't derail from too much idealism.
 Moreover, each side has immense undestanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

 But no one should let the rulebooks of old philosophies determine right and wrong when up against a person's right to evolve on the frontline.
 Like voting our interests in elections, we the people on the frontline today need the freedom to decide which tool best solves a problem.
 The right and duty to evolve must trump all other considerations.
 Today old philosophies should not be our ruling philosophy simply because they weren't created with the Internet Age in mind.

-Giving old philosophies, or people whose power and prestige is based on old tools, the power to decide when we upgrade our tools is a recipe for staying in the Industrial Age forever.
-Delayed upgrades is why the middle-class is getting beat up by relatively simple problems like road traffic, waiting on hold, and confusing warranty contracts.

 We're already starting to use digital tools to improve our lives.
 YouTube product reviews.
 Wikipedia articles.
 Cutting off cable and using Netflix.
 But there's so much more to do.
-By controlling modern tools, the middle-class is taking control of society's levers of power.
-Watning to control their lives, instead of chasing Right/Left phantoms, is the rebellion inside our mind we need to establish the Internet Age.
+By controlling modern tools, the middle-class is stargint to take control of society's new levers of power.
+Wanting to control their lives, instead of chasing Right/Left phantoms, is the rebellion inside our mind we need to establish the Internet Age.

 That's why controlling tools is the Nature of all political battles.
 Whether in galaxies far far away, street fights in parking lots, wars between nations, or your own life.
 It's why antagonists make new tools against the rules.
-And why I needed to write a book to remind everyone philosophies and rules are supposed empower player gods and serve human evolution, not get in its way.
+And why I needed to write a book to remind everyone philosophies and rules are supposed empower player gods and empower human evolution, not get in its way.
 But since many rules stall the Internet Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.
 It's time to blow up a Death Star.

 https://youtu.be/CY9-y5zZkxs?t=8
 _This is good politics.
 A regular person using a modern tool to improve his life, increase his power, and improve his civilization.
-Isn't that the person you'd want in your society if you were playing the game of civilzation?
+Isn't this the person who'd help you wint he game of civilzation?
 And once we've done our daily work, we can play basketball, watch a movie, or do whatever else we want.
 Just don't chase phantom communists or fascists.
 You're better off sealing that drafty window._

 # ACT TWO - BLOWING UP THE DEATH STAR